teddyoweh/CBTMastermind/README.md

+Certainly!
+I have added the instructions for running the build script to the existing documentation:

 # CBTMastermind -  Computer-Based Testing (CBT) Application Design

 ## Overview
 A standalone Computer-Based Testing (CBT) Applications.
 The goal is to streamline the testing process, allowing for bulk question uploads, user login management, and efficient test-taking functionalities.